 Let's go with other things.
 Among the data you can select for the displays is the cadence.
 Initially the Polar M400 did not offer this option, unless you paired a pedometer, but later the possibility was added through a firmware update.
 The M430 now comes with cadence detection on the wrist, which also adds the possibility of obtaining pace and distance for indoor activities (eg running on a treadmill), something that was never present in the M400.

 After finishing the training, the summary screen will be presented, and it's quite complete.
 First it will show if you have achieved any personal records.
 At least, recorded by the clock.
 So at the beginning everything will be records.

-This feature gives you an indication of how hard your training has been, giving you information about the effect your training session has had on your body.
+Among those details is what Polar calls "Training Benefit".
+This function provides indications of how your training has gone, giving information on what effect the training session you have completed has had on your body.

 It is based on the heart rate zones you have been using and how much time you have spent in them, which also appears at the end of the activity.

-And of course the rest of the details: calories, distance, time of each lap, etc. And if it is a varied and intense session, you will also get the "running index".
-Or, in other words, the estimate of your VO2Max, although personally I have found that it varies a lot in a very short time.
+And of course the rest of the details: calories, distance, time of each lap, etc. And if it is a varied and intense session, you will also see the "running index".
+Or, in other words, the estimation of your VO2Max, although I have personally found that it varies a lot in a very short time.

 Of course, you can do the same analysis in the application or on the web, where you can see all this summary data and more.